Suanmd/TR-MISR/README.md

 In remote sensing, multi-image super-resolution (MISR) is a challenging problem.
 The release of the PROBA-V Kelvin data set has aroused our great interest.

 We believe that multiple images contain more information than a single image, so it is necessary to improve image utilization significantly.
-Besides, the time span of multiple images taken by the PROBA-V satellite is long.
-Even the order of the images is unknown, so the interference of image position needs to be eliminated.
+Besides, the time span of multiple images taken by the PROBA-V satellite is long, and the order of the images is unknown, so the interference of image position needs to be eliminated.

 In this repository, we demonstrate a novel Transformer-based MISR framework, namely TR-MISR, which gets the state-of-the-art in the PROBA-V super-resolution challenge.
 TR-MISR does not pursue the complexity of the encoder and decoder but the feature fusion capability of the fusion module.
 Specifically, we rearrange the feature maps encoded by low-resolution images to a set of feature vectors.
 By adding a learnable embedding vector, these feature vectors can be fused through multi-layers of the Transformer with self-attention.
 Then, we decode the output of the embedding vector to get a patch of a high-resolution image.

 TR-MISR supports pre-definition of the model size and the number of input images and does not require pre-training.
 Overall, TR-MISR is an attempt to apply Transformers to a specific low-level vision task.

-Recommended GPU platform: Tesla V100.
-If GPU memory is insufficient, please reduce the batch size or choose a smaller model hyperparameter as appropriate.
+ - Recommended GPU platform: An NVIDIA ® Tesla ® V100 GPU.
+ - If you are using another GPU and facing a memory shortage, please reduce the batch size or choose a smaller model hyperparameter as appropriate.

 ![Fig1.
 Overview of TR-MISR.](https://github.com/Suanmd/TR-MISR/blob/master/imgs/TR-MISR.png)